Ziketan Town

-Ziketan is 167 km southwest of the Qinghai provincial capital of Xining.
-Ziketan lies approximately 1300 km west of Beijing.
+Zigortang is 167 km southwest of the Qinghai provincial capital of Xining.
+Zigortang lies approximately 1300 km west of Beijing.

 2009 pneumonic plague outbreak

-The outbreak in Ziketan was first detected on Thursday, July 30, 2009.
-On August 2, the authorities quarantined Ziketan after a dozen people were sickened with pneumonic plague, a lung infection that can kill a human in 24 hours if left untreated.
-Police checkpoints were set up in a 17 mi radius around Ziketan, and residents were not allowed to leave.
+The outbreak in Zigortang was first detected on Thursday, July 30, 2009.
+On August 2, the authorities quarantined Zigortang after a dozen people were sickened with pneumonic plague, a lung infection that can kill a human in 24 hours if left untreated.
+Police checkpoints were set up in a 17 mi radius around Zigortang, and residents were not allowed to leave.
 The streets were largely deserted and most shops shut, and 23 quarantine stations were set up in the town.
 The quarantine zone covered an area of 3,500 km2 centred on the town.